-National Distributor and Janssen/Johnson & Johnson Settlement
+National Distributors and Janssen/Johnson & Johnson Settlement

 In January 2022, Georgia opted into opioid litigation brought by states and local subdivisions against the three largest pharmaceutical distributors - McKesson, Cardinal Health, and AmerisourceBergen - and manufacturer Janssen Pharmaceuticals, Inc. and its parent company Johnson & Johnson.
 Georgia will receive a combined $636 million from these settlements, known as the National Distributor Settlement and Janssen/J&J Settlement, respectively.
 The National Distributor Settlement funds will be disbursed on an 18-year plan, while the Janssen/J&J Settlement funds will be disbursed on a 9-year plan.
-A Governor-appointed Trustee will make disbursements of State Opioid Funds after consultation with the Government Participation Mechanism, an advisory body.

 In February 2021, Georgia joined in on a settlement with McKinsey & Company, which resulted in an award of $13 million to the state.
 Governor Brian P. Kemp allocated these funds to the Department of Law, the Department of Behavioral Health and Developmental Disabilities, and the Department of Public Health to combat opioid misuse in the state.
 The funds will be utilized to expand Medication Assisted Treatment (MAT) availability, increase detoxification service capacity, promote stigma reduction, increase access to naloxone for emergency service providers, and expand training on naloxone to community providers.